-Dress: Students are asked to wear graduation gowns, and should dress in appropriate attire under their academic regalia.
-Neither hoods nor mortarboards are worn at Baccalaureate.
+Dress: Students are asked to wear cap, gown, and hoods (master students won’t receive hoods until Saturday).
+Students should dress in appropriate attire under their academic regalia.

 Commencement will be held on the lawn of Memorial Chapel.
 Should there be inclement weather, our rain location will be the King Center Gymnasium.
 A decision about rain will likely be made very early Saturday morning and notices will be sent via cell phone and LiveSafe.
 There will also be information on this page.

 Reserved parking for guests with disabilities will be available at the Memorial Chapel parking lot.
 All other parking lots will be open for guests.
 Because Commencement is held outdoors, automobile traffic through the campus will be restricted beginning at 9:45 a.m.
 After this time, campus traffic will be directed to the east entrance (near the King Center).

 Nearly 2000 seats will be placed on the lawn, but guests are welcome to bring folding chairs or blankets for seating on the perimeter.

 Graduates are asked to wear caps, gowns, hood, cords and medallions (masters students receive hoods at commencement).
 Grads should also dress appropriately under regalia, paying special attention to shoes.
 Mortarboards are to be worn squared, not tilted, with the tassel on the right side (tassels will be moved to the left during the ceremony).
 Men traditionally remove caps for the ceremony.
 Women traditionally do not.